How we manage your homeowners or condominium association in Chantilly

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference